Stock market today: Wall Street falls after hot jobs data raises threat of high rates

-NEW YORK (AP) — Stocks are falling Thursday after reports suggested the U.S. job market remains much more resilient than expected.
+NEW YORK (AP) — Stocks fell Thursday after reports suggested the U.S. job market remains much more resilient than expected.

-The S&P 500 was 0.8% lower in afternoon trading.
-The Dow Jones Industrial Average was down 355 points, or 1%, at 33,933 with less than an hour remaining in trading, and the Nasdaq composite was 0.8% lower.

 While a sturdy labor market keeps the economy out of a long-feared recession, it could also push the Federal Reserve to keep interest rates higher for longer in its campaign to defeat high inflation.
 That in turn could mean more pressure down the line on the economy and financial markets.